Gold Is Not An Investment

 And when it comes time to sell that supposed investment, all we are looking for is for someone to come along and pay a price higher than what we paid for it.
 That is a classic Ponzi-like situation.
 Gold’s investment thesis is all belief with no underlying anything.

 One more quick glance at the plot above (the y-axis is log-scale) and we see a clear segmentation between two sets of curves.
 The top set is what I would categorize as investments.
-They include stocks, bonds, and real-estate investment trusts (REITs) which are like stocks that happens to own cash flowing rental real estate.
+They include stocks, bonds, and real-estate investment trusts (REITs) which are like stocks that happen to own cash flowing rental real estate.

 They are not.
 And they should never be allowed to become investments.

 And when we don’t have new people replacing the old, we run out of people who’d buy the homes we own.
-You want to see a live example of how that eventually plays out, look at Japan.
+You want to see a live example of how that eventually plays out, just look at Japan.
 And South Korea.
 And Hong Kong.
 And China and someday the whole-wide world.

 There were far too many curves in the data above but just to reiterate that point, I have separated out inflation, the performance of REITs and housing.